Marc Álvarez

-Marc Álvarez García (born 7 June 2001) is a Spanish professional footballer who plays as a left winger for Gimnàstic de Tarragona.
+Marc Álvarez García (born 7 June 2001) is a Spanish professional footballer who plays as a left winger for UD Castellonense, on loan from Gimnàstic de Tarragona.

 Career

 Álvarez was born in Torredembarra, Tarragona, Catalonia, and joined Gimnàstic de Tarragona's youth setup from hometown club UD Torredembarra.
 On 5 July 2020, after finishing his formation, he was promoted to the farm team in Tercera División.

 Álvarez made his senior debut on 1 November 2020, coming on as a late substitute for Bernat Guiu in a 3–1 home loss against CE Europa.
 He scored his first goal the following 2 April, netting Pobla's third in a 4–1 home routing of CF Igualada.

 Álvarez made his first team debut with Nàstic on 28 August 2022, starting and scoring his team's second in a 2–2 Primera Federación home draw against UD Logroñés.
-On 13 October, after being regularly used in the main squad, he renewed his contract until 2025.
+On 13 October, after being regularly used in the main squad, he renewed his contract until 2025, but suffered a knee injury in November which sidelined him for the remainder of the campaign.

-On 24 July 2024, after being rarely used during the 2023–24 campaign, Álvarez renewed his link with Gimnàstic until 2026, and was immediately loaned to fellow third division team SD Tarazona for one year.
-In May of the following year, he suffered a knee injury on training, being sidelined for six months.
+On 24 July 2024, Álvarez renewed his link with Gimnàstic until 2026, and was immediately loaned to fellow third division team SD Tarazona for one year.
+In May of the following year, he suffered another knee injury on training, being sidelined until the following February.

+On 17 July 2026, Álvarez agreed to a new one-year contract with Gimnàstic, with an option for a further season, but was loaned to Segunda Federación side UD Castellonense twelve days later.